Toloka/docs/en/guide/concepts/pool_csv.md

 You can work with data in an editor and then save it in the desired format.

+{% list tabs %}

-#### TSV
+- TSV

   1. Create a spreadsheet with [appropriate headings](#structure) or copy them from the template.
   1. Add data for tasks.
   1. Copy the entire spreadsheet.
 Paste it into a simple text editor (such as {% if locale == "en-com" %}Notepad{% endif %} in Windows or TextEdit in Mac).
   1. Save the file in UTF-8 encoding with the `tsv` extension.

-#### XLSX
+- XLSX

   1. Create a spreadsheet with [appropriate headings](#structure) or copy them from the template.
   1. Add data for tasks.
   1. Save the file in `XLSX`.

-#### JSON
+- JSON

   1. Download the file template in `JSON`.
   1. Open the template in a text editor and add your data.
   1. Save the file.

+{% endlist %}

 The maximum file size is 100 MB.